pfheatwole/thesis/source/flight_reconstruction.rst

    :math:`w_{1:T} \sim p\left( w_{1:T} \given r_{1:T} \right)`

-   This is the "flight reconstruction" step, so really what you're doing is building an estimate of the probability distribution over the wind, paraglider model, and pilot inputs, then marginalizing over model and controls to get just the distribution over the wind.
+   This can be computed from the output of the "flight reconstruction" step.
+   First, flight reconstruction estimates the joint probability distribution over the wind, paraglider model, and pilot inputs.
+Then, the posterior over the wind vectors can be computed from the joint distribution by marginalizing over paraglider model, state, and controls.

    How you implement this depends on whether you assume the wind vectors are either independent (ie, :math:`w_t \,\bot\, w_{0:t-2} \,|\, w_{t-1}`).
 You